-[X] QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2020

-OR

-[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE EXCHANGE ACT

-For the transition period from to

-Commission File Number 000-25097

-ORBSAT CORP

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-18851 NE 29th Avenue, Suite 700 Aventura, FL

-(Address of principal executive offices

-Registrant's telephone number, including area code

-ORBITAL TRACKING CORP.

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A

-Indicate by check whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []

-Indicate by check whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes [X] No []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [] Non-accelerated filer [X] Accelerated filer [] Smaller reporting company [X] Emerging growth company []

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes [] No [X]

-Indicate the number of shares outstanding of each of the registrant's classes of common stock as of the latest practicable date.

-Class Outstanding at August 14, 2020 Common Stock, \$0.0001 par value 278,766

-(I.R.S.
-Employer Identification No.)

-33180 (Zip Code)
+[X] QUARTERLY REPORT UNDER SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the quarterly period ended Septe ember 30, 2020 OR [ ] TRANSITION REPORT UNDER SECTIO N 13 OR 15(d) OF THE EXCHANGE ACT For the transition period from to Commission File Number 000 0-25097 ORBSAT CO Nevada 65-0783722 (State or other juris incorporation or org (I.R.S.
+Employer Identification No.) 18851 NE 29th Aven Aventura, l (Address of principal ex FL 33180 (Zip Code) (305)-560-5355 Registrant's telephone number, inclu iding area code ORBITAL TRACKING OF COMMENT OF THE PROPERTY OF Securities registered pursuant to Section 12(b) of f the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A 3 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 been subject to such filing requirements for the past 90 days.
+Yes [X] No [ ] bmitted electronically every Interactive Data File that the registrant was required to submit such files required to be submitted pursuant to Rule 405 of Regulation S-T during the s).
+Yes [X] No [ $$ ] non-accelerated filer, a smaller reporting company, or an emerging growth ny," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [X] Smaller reporting company [X] Emerging growth company [ ] If an emerging growth company, indicate by ch accounting standards provided pursuant to Secti e extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the I Exchange Act).
+Yes [ ] No [X] Indicate the number of shares outstanding of each ch of the registrant's classes of common stock as of the latest practicable date.
+Class Outstanding at November 13, 2020 Common Stock, \$0.0 001 par value 4,074,816